 What confuses some people is that Oslo is located on a fjord.
 It sits on the Oslofjord, which extends for about 70 miles from the North Sea to this capital city of Norway.
 The cruise up this fjord is lovely, but not as steep or dramatic as sailing into the western fjords like Geirangerfjord near Alesund.
 In the summer, Oslo is surrounded by hills, not snow-capped mountains.
 Your ship will sail up the 70-mile-long Oslofjord for a few hours to reach Oslo.

 Oslo is a modern city with touches of medieval history.
 The city is 1000 years old, but has been rebuilt several times because of numerous fires.
 Oslo was last destroyed by fire in 1824, but some remnants of ancient times remain.
-The city is full of parks, museums, churches and other beautiful places.
+The city is full of parks and other beautiful places.
+It has some amazing architecture and art museums.
 It is also heavily forested, making it quite attractive to those of us who love the outdoors.
 Oslo is very spacious, and its 175 square mile area makes it one of the largest capital cities in the world.
-Cruise passengers with a day in Oslo can see much of the city on foot or take a city tour.
-One word of warning--Oslo is one of the most expensive cities in Europe, so if you decide to dine ashore, check the prices first!

-A short ferry or bus ride from Oslo is the Bygdøy Peninsula, home of several museums dedicated to Vikings, explorers, and Norwegian life.
-Page 2 of this article takes you on a tour of three of these fascinating museums.
+A short ferry or bus ride from Oslo is the Bygdøy Peninsula, home of four museums dedicated to Vikings, explorers, and Norwegian life.
+Page 2 of this article takes you on a tour of these fascinating museums.

 Page 2 > > Museums of the Vikings and Norwegian Explorers > >